gataca-io/gataca.io/content/posts/self-sovereign-identity-integrated-kyc.md

 * **Streamlines the issuance and verification of verifiable credentials**, as well as the management of users in one place
 * **Is fully integrated with EBSI**, the European Blockchain Services Infrastructure, while maintaining its blockchain-agnostic capabilities

-Gataca Studio will be officially launching in the next few weeks, but we already have strategic partners successfully testing out the technology and believing in the power of Self-Sovereign Identity.
+We already have strategic partners who successfully use the technology and believe in the power of Self-Sovereign Identity.
 Want to try it out?
-[Get early access here](https://4728390.hs-sites.com/gataca-studio-get-early-access "https://4728390.hs-sites.com/gataca-studio-get-early-access").
+[Get started for free here](https://gataca.io/products/gatacaStudio/).

 ## **Conclusion: Why should KYC providers be interested in SSI?**